brendasosa0721/react-portfolio/README.md

 ## Purpose

 Portfolio created with React.js.
-I will be
+It was exciting bulding this website.
+I was able to discover the wonders of react.js and definetly I will be making changes in the near future.

 ## Links & Screenshot